 Counselor Education Program

 We offer a nationally accredited CACREP program in clinical mental health counseling.
 The program received CACREP accreditation in 2008 and is currently in the re-accreditation process.
+The CMHC program is in its latest CACREP review process and is scheduled for its site visit early in Spring 2021.
 This program satisfies all the academic requirements leading toward professional licensure as a mental health counselor.

 Benefits of National Accreditation